Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Limits to Arbitrage

 The ordering of latency distributions in Assumption~\ref{assumption:settlement_fees} implies a lower CE of trading for $\tilde f > f$.\footnote{We refer to \cite{Hadar.1969} and \cite{Levy.1992} for an explicit analysis of the relation between stochastic dominance and expected utility.} Denote by $d_{t}^s(f)$ the arbitrage bound associated with the latency distribution $\pi_{t}\left(\tau|f\right)$.
 Theorem~\ref{theorem:general} then implies that $d_{t}^s(f) > d_{t}^s (\tilde f)$, i.e., by paying a higher settlement fee, the arbitrageur can reduce the risk associated with settlement latency and becomes more likely to trade.
 For simplicity, we assume that $d_{t}^s(f)$ is differentiable such that Assumption~\ref{assumption:settlement_fees} implies $\frac{\partial}{\partial f}d_t^s(f)<0$.

 While settlement fees reduce the latency, they are costly for the arbitrageur.
-Since the arbitrageur does not hold inventory of the asset on the buy-side market, she has to acquire the additional quantity $f$ to spend it in the settlement process.
-In line with practical implementation in most systems, where cryptocurrencies are transferred, we assume that the arbitrageur has to pay the settlement fee in terms of the underlying asset.
-Given the transaction costs from above, the choice of $f$ thus also affects the trading quantity $q$.
+Since the arbitrageur does not hold inventory of the asset on the low-price exchange, she has to acquire the additional quantity $f$ to spend it in the settlement process.
+In line with the typical practical implementation of settlement fees, we assume that the arbitrageur has to pay the settlement fee in terms of the underlying asset.
+Given the transaction costs from above, the choice of $f$ thus also affects the optimal trading quantity $q$.
 The following lemma characterizes the arbitrageur's decision problem in the presence of transaction costs and settlement fees.

+\begin{lemma} Under assumptions \ref{assumption:price_process_general} - \ref{assumption:settlement_fees}, the arbitrageur prefers to trade a quantity $q>0$ and pay a settlement fee $f>0$ over staying idle if \end{lemma} \begin{proof} All proofs are provided in Appendix~\ref{sec:appendix_proofs}. \end{proof} Lemma~\ref{lemma:optimal_strategy_iso} shows that blockchain congestion directly affects the trading decisions of cross-exchange arbitrageurs.
+Consider a scenario where a blockchain-based platform generates excess demand for validation services, which manifests in a substantial increase in settlement fees.
+Marginal costs for cross-exchange arbitrageurs would increase, and thus violations of the law of one price may persist.
+Such \emph{spillovers} can be induced, for instance, by DEX arbitrage competition \citep[e.g.,][]{Capponi.2021} or Ransomware activity \citep[e.g.,][]{Sokolov.2021}.